 Flank steak is beef steak cut from the abdominal muscles or lower chest of the cow, and it is often overlooked in the steak world.
 A less expensive cut, I like it because it’s versatile, you can be grill, pan-fry, broil, or braise it for increased tenderness.
 Not all cuts are so versatile.
 Marinating a cut like flank steak adds tremendously to the flavor and tenderness.
 Flank steak can handle a long 4-hour marinade if you have time to plan for that.
 While it’s not necessary in this recipe, I suggest you try that trick at least once.

 How to tell is the steak is done is a question I am asked often.
 The truth is, it’s tricky, by touch is the best method and the way I do it, but that just takes practice.
 Contrary to popular belief, cutting into your steak to take a quick look is also completely fine.
 There is really only a negligible amount of juices lost in doing so and therefore ok in my book.
 There is also absolutely nothing wrong with using a thermometer.
-A simple digital thermometer is a very useful gadget to have in the house, one that I like can be viewed here.
+A simple digital thermometer is a very useful gadget to have in the house.
 Above is a handy chart that gives you a simple breakdown of doneness, a description of what that means, temperature ranges and a great visual of how the meat looks.

 Herb-Crusted Flank Steak With Tomato-Olive Relish